MODULE SIX

 Presented by John Gosling and Charlotte Hoffman

 “Neuroscience research shows that the only way we can change the way we feel is by becoming aware of our inner experience and learning to befriend what is going inside ourselves.”
+(Bessel van der Kolk)

-Every human is subjected to various forms and degrees of trauma throughout their lives –emotional, physical, and sexual trauma; separation and loss – to name a few.
 Unacknowledged and unprocessed trauma profoundly changes our neurophysiology, brains, minds, and bodies.
-These trauma imprints have ongoing consequences for how we manage to survive in the present.
-We also live in a society that is deeply traumatised.
-We will examine the effects of unexplored and unprocessed trauma – how it affects our inner world and our relationships.
-We will also explore the influence of collective trauma and its devastating effect.
-Intergenerational trauma will also be investigated.
-We will devote attention to the treatment options available emphasizing recent advances that allow processing and recovery from trauma much more effectively.
+These trauma imprints have a significant influence on how we manage to survive in the present.
+We live in a society that is deeply traumatized and traumatizing.
+We will examine the effects of unexplored and unprocessed trauma – how it affects our inner world, our bodies, our ability to function, and our relationships.
+We will also explore the influence of collective, societal, and intergenerational trauma.

-- October 1 – Introduction
+- September 30 – Introduction

 - October 7 – Unexplored and unprocessed trauma